 Total lipids (Fat)

 Kristin Gillespie, MS, RD, LDN, CNSC, says, “As cheeses go, feta is a fairly healthy option.
 It is packed with nutrients like calcium, sodium, phosphorus, and B vitamins.
 Feta is also low in saturated fat and calories than many other kinds of cheese.”
-With a rich nutritional profile, feta cheese can be a healthy addition to your diet.
+The feta cheese nutrition facts show that it can be a healthy addition to your diet.
 Check out its health benefits in the next section.